swlacy/hugoblog/content/about.md

 *"Who cares what you have to say on this site anyway?"*

 Valid question — I appreciate skepticism and I do not claim to be a security expert by any means.
-Regardless, I believe that my academic experience and my (admittedly short) time in the IT/security industry is valuable and has provided me with the perspective needed to discuss topics related to security at large.
+Regardless, I believe that my academic experience and my (admittedly short) time in the IT/security industry are valuable and have provided me with the perspective needed to discuss topics related to security at large.

-### Expirence
+### Experience

 ##### June 2022 — Sept.
 2022 (Incoming): Security Engineer Intern at Amazon